AmericanEagle/Mozu/README.md

 ## Getting Started

-Unfortunately, thereís not a true process down for developing themes locally in Mozu.
+Unfortunately, there‚Äôs not a true process down for developing themes locally in Mozu.

 There is a flat HTML page: /dev/index.html included with this package that is basically a screen scrape of the source code from the homepage of a Sandbox created in the Mozu Dev Center.
 All of the resources are pointing to your /dev/ path so feel free to start editing away.

 Another option is to set up your regions, widgets, etc. on your template first and then do a screen scrape and edit that way assuming you have a Sandbox created in your Dev Center already prepared and you know the basics of Mozu theme development.

-The only thing to note about the above is if you create a new flat .html page youíll want to note to change the stylesheet location to your compiled version: /dev/css/style.css.
+The only thing to note about the above is if you create a new flat .html page you‚Äôll want to note to change the stylesheet location to your compiled version: /dev/css/style.css.
 Additionally, make sure you change the reference of the layout.css file to your local copy as well (/dev/css/layout.css).

-Thatís pretty much the bare bones overview of setting everything up locally and should be enough to point you in the right direction for now.
+That‚Äôs pretty much the bare bones overview of setting everything up locally and should be enough to point you in the right direction for now.

 ## Mozu Specific Information